High-Protein Overnight Oats

 How to Make High-Protein Overnight Oats

-- In a mixing bowl, combine rolled oats, chia seeds, protein powder, honey or maple syrup, almond milk, Greek yogurt, vanilla extract, ground cinnamon, and a pinch of salt.
+In a mixing bowl, combine steel-cut oats, chia seeds, whey protein powder, honey or maple syrup, almond milk, Greek yogurt, vanilla extract, ground cinnamon, and a pinch of salt.
 Stir everything together until well combined.

-- Take four serving glasses or jars and start layering.
+Take four serving glasses or a mason jar and start layering.
 Spoon a layer of the prepared high-protein overnight oats into the bottom of each glass, followed by a layer of berries or fresh fruit.

 Berry Compote Option

-You can use fresh or frozen berries for this recipe, any good freezer jam, or make a berry compote to layer into your overnight oats!
+You can use fresh or frozen berries for this recipe, any good freezer jam, or for extra flavor make this berry compote to layer into your easy overnight oats!

 Berry Compote Ingredients